When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 1. Once you have achieved focus, click the shutter button down to click the picture.

-2. If you cannot, try moving away from the subject a little and allowing it to focus properly.
+2. If you cannot, try moving away from the subject and allowing it to focus correctly.
 This will allow you to record the picture.